Updated on 2023-04-23 GMT+08:00

 After an enterprise project is created, parameter transfer involves the following scenarios:

-• If a correct enterprise project ID is carried and the OCR service can be used properly, the bills are allocated to the enterprise project corresponding to the ID.
+• If a correct enterprise project ID is carried and the OCR service can be used properly, the bills will be categorized under the corresponding enterprise project for that ID.

-• If an incorrect enterprise project ID is carried and the OCR service can be used properly, the enterprise project in the bills is allocated to Non-project.
+• If an enterprise project ID that is in the correct format but does not actually exist is carried, and the OCR service can be used properly, the bills will display the corresponding non-existent enterprise project ID.

-• If no enterprise project ID is carried and the OCR service can be used properly, the enterprise project in the bills is allocated to Non-project.
+• If no enterprise project ID or an enterprise project ID with incorrect format (such as special characters) is carried, and the OCR service can be used properly, the bills will be categorized under default.

 Table 4 Request body parameters